grantcarthew/start-prototype/docs/cli/start-config-agent.md

 Default model: `claude-3-5-haiku-20241022` (haiku)

-### Model Aliases
+### Model Names

-Model aliases are agent-specific and user-defined:
+Model names are agent-specific and user-defined:

 - Not hardcoded (no enforced tier names)
-- Each agent defines its own aliases
+- Each agent defines its own model names
-- Aliases can be any meaningful name (haiku, sonnet, opus, flash, quick, best, etc.)
+- Names can be any meaningful identifier (haiku, sonnet, opus, flash, quick, best, etc.)
-- Full model names can always be used with `--model` flag
+- Full model identifiers can always be used with `--model` flag

 See DR-004 for full rationale.